 Swimming pools and spas are the perfect way to cool off on a hot summer day or relax under the stars.
 They can also use significant amounts of energy and water to fill and maintain.
-For a typical home with an in-ground pool this can be as much as 30 per cent of the household's energy.
+For a typical home with an in-ground pool this can be as much as 30% of the household's energy.
 So why not pool your energy and water know-how with ours to reduce pool running costs and make significant savings.
 Ways you can save include:

 Selecting an energy-efficient pump.
 A pool pump can be the largest user of electricity in a home—sometimes using more energy than your washing machine, clothes dryer and dishwasher combined.
 Keep your pool and spa crystal clear and your energy costs down by selecting a minimum 5-star energy-efficient pool pump at the smallest pump size effective for your pool or spa.
 The more stars the better.
 For example, choosing an 8-star pool pump can use up to 4 times less electricity than a 2-star pool pump—saving you more than $285 a year.

 - NOTE: Savings are based on an average electricity price of 28.55 cents per kilowatt hour and will vary depending on individual circumstances.

 - Running your pump efficiently.
 Reduce daily pumping time with the help of a timer, and run your pump at the lowest recommended speed to maintain pool hygiene.

 - Maintaining your pool.
 Reduce the amount of work your pump has to do by keeping your pool well maintained.
 Regularly clean out the skimmer and pool pump baskets and pool filter.
 Keep the intake grates clear of debris.